dialogic-godot/dialogic/README.md

 ### 🔷 The plugin is cool!
 Why is it not shipped with Godot?
 I see a lot of people saying that the plugin should come with Godot, but I believe this should stay as a plugin since most of the people making games won't be using it.
 I'm flattered by your comments but this will remain a plugin :)

+### 🔷 Can I use C# with Dialogic?
+You probably can, but I have no idea how to 😓.
+If you know your way around C# and Godot please let me know! https://github.com/coppolaemilio/dialogic/issues/55

 ---

 ## Source structure